mido/mido/docs/midi_files.rst

 The ``time`` attribute is used in several different ways:

-* inside a track, it is delta time in ticks
+* inside a track, it is delta time in ticks.
+This must be an integer.

 * in messages yielded from ``play()``, it is delta time in seconds (time elapsed since the last yielded message)